officiallysingh/spring-boot-spark-kubernetes/spark-batch-daily-sales-report-job/README.md

 to avail the following features.
 - Spark dependencies compatible with Spring boot 3+.
 - Customizable `SparkSession` bean auto-configured.
-- Enables auto-completion assistance for Spark configuration properties in `application.yml`
+- Spark configurations and auto-completion assistance for Spark configuration properties in `application.yml`
 - All possible [Spark configurations](https://spark.apache.org/docs/3.5.3/configuration.html) can be set in `application.yml` as follows.
 ```yaml
 spark: